Sidra111Babar/Admin_Teacher_Student_Portal/README.md

 This Type of Login will show in all cases two factors will require ID and Password
 <img width="199" alt="Login" src="https://github.com/user-attachments/assets/6ab8daed-1c2e-4a3c-a254-66114f627f33">
-This is a general project and all options used in this project are general (Used in educational Institutes)
+This is a general project and all options used in this project are general (Used in educational Institutes) Core Concept used in this project is File Handling